Welcome to Orchard Lea Nursery & Preschool

 - Expressive Arts and Design.

-The Orchard Lea approach is to promote all-round development, intellectual, physical, emotional and social, in a safe and nurturing environment filled with exciting activities and friendly staff.
+At Orchard Lea we aim to promote all-round development, intellectual, physical, emotional and social, in a safe and nurturing environment filled with exciting activities and friendly staff.
 Our unique program for your child is based on their particular stage of development with careful observations.
 Having a curriculum from birth provides us with the guidance to extend a child’s learning through fun and creative play that is tailored to meet their individual needs.

 We have the following aims: